Mike Ford Player Props: Mariners vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.22 team ERA ranks 16th across all league pitching staffs.
+- The Red Sox have a 4.24 team ERA that ranks 16th among all MLB pitching staffs.

+- Bello makes the start for the Red Sox, his 18th of the season.
+He is 7-6 with a 3.66 ERA and 82 strikeouts in 96 2/3 innings pitched.

-- His last time out came out of the bullpen on Tuesday when the righty threw five scoreless innings against the Atlanta Braves while giving up three hits.
+- The righty last pitched on Wednesday against the Atlanta Braves, when he went six innings, allowing three earned runs while giving up four hits.

-- In 25 games this season, the 30-year-old has a 4.11 ERA and 11.1 strikeouts per nine innings, while giving up a batting average of .200 to his opponents.
+- In 17 games this season, the 24-year-old has a 3.66 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.